ils94/TailsOSBitcoinColdWallet/Languages/English.md

 In this tutorial, I will be using Windows 10.
 You will also need a USB stick with at least 8GB of space.

-1. Go to https://tails.net/install/download/index.en.html and download the USB Image.
+1. Go to https://tails.net/install/download/index.en.html and download the **USB Image**.

 ![enter image description here](https://github.com/ils94/TailsOSBitcoinWallet/blob/main/Images/01.PNG?raw=true)